 - Natural appearance and feeling

-- A permanent solution, restoring confidence and improving function
+- A permanent solution, restoring strength to the tooth and improving function

 Course of treatment